TheoBrigitte/freqtrade/README.md

 ## Repository structure

 - `backtest_results/` - Contains my backtest results, good or bad, they are all here
 - `config/`           - Contains a bunch of configurations I found, some I used, some I didn't
+- `dry-runs/`         - Contains links to dry-run results
+- `pairlist/`         - Contains a collection of pairlists
 - `scripts/`          - Contains some scripts I use to work with freqtrade and this repository
-- `pairlist/`         - Contains a collection of pairlists
+- `sources/`          - Contains sources of strategies I found.
+They mainly are git submodules to other repositories
 - `strategies/`       - Contains all strategies I found and played with.
 Folder names are arbitrary and each folder might contain additional configurations for the specific strategy(ies)
-- `sources/`          - Contains sources of strategies I found.
-They mainly are git submodules to other repositories

 ## How I use this repository